-A registered shareholder can revoke his or her proxy before the time of voting at the 2017 Annual Meeting by any of the following:
+A registered shareholder can revoke his or her proxy before the time of voting at the 2019 Annual Meeting by any of the following:

-- (1) mailing a revised proxy card dated later than the prior proxy card; - (2) submitting a new vote by telephone; - (3) submitting a new vote via the Internet; - (4) voting in person at the 2017 Annual Meeting; or - (5) notifying our corporate secretary in writing that he or she is revoking the proxy.
-The revocation must be received before the start of the 2017 Annual Meeting to be effective.
+- (1) mailing a revised proxy card dated later than the prior proxy card; - (2) submitting a new vote by telephone; - (3) submitting a new vote via the Internet; - (4) voting in person at the 2019 Annual Meeting; or - (5) notifying our corporate secretary in writing that the proxy is revoked.
+The revocation must be received before the start of the 2019 Annual Meeting to be effective.

-Any beneficial shareholder may change or revoke his or her voting instructions by contacting the broker, bank or other nominee holding the shares or by obtaining a proxy from such institution and voting in person at the 2017 Annual Meeting.
+Any beneficial shareholder may change or revoke his or her voting instructions by contacting the broker, bank or other holder of record or by obtaining a proxy from such institution and voting in person at the 2019 Annual Meeting.

-Attending the 2017 Annual Meeting
+Attending the 2019 Annual Meeting

-Only shareholders as of the close of business on April 12, 2017 (the record date), or holders of a valid proxy for the meeting, are entitled to attend the 2017 Annual Meeting.
+Only shareholders as of the close of business on April 12, 2019 (the record date), or holders of a valid proxy for the meeting, are entitled to attend the 2019 Annual Meeting.
 In order to gain admittance to the meeting, you may be asked to present photo identification, such as a driver's license or passport, and proof of stock ownership as of the record date, such as a brokerage statement or letter from a bank or broker indicating beneficial ownership on the record date.
-We will be unable to admit anyone who does not present acceptable identification or ownership information upon request or refuses to comply with our admittance and security procedures.
-The use of cameras, recording devices and other electronic devices is prohibited at the meeting.
+We will not admit anyone to the meeting who does not present acceptable identification or ownership information upon request or refuses to comply with our admittance and security procedures.
+The use of cameras, recording devices and other electronic devices is prohibited at the 2019 Annual Meeting.

-How to Obtain Directions to Attend the 2017 Annual Meeting
+How to Obtain Directions to Attend the 2019 Annual Meeting

-The 2017 Annual Meeting will be held on Friday, June 16, 2017, at 10:00 a.m., local time, at the World Trade Center Seattle, 2200 Alaskan Way, Suite 410, Seattle, Washington 98121.
+The 2019 Annual Meeting will be held on Friday, June 7, 2019, at 10:00 a.m. local time, at the World Trade Center Seattle, 2200 Alaskan Way, Suite 410, Seattle, Washington 98121.
 If you need directions to the meeting, please call Omeros' investor relations department at (206) 676-5000.
-Information on how to vote in person at the 2017 Annual Meeting is discussed above.